EECS150/fpga_labs_fa22/lab1/spec/spec.md

 We have provided a Makefile that automates calling Vivado.

 Inside `fpga_labs_sp22/lab1` **run** `make setup`.
-This will generate a file `build/target.tcl` that sets some TCL variables that point to the Verilog sources and constraints in your design.
+This will generate a file `build/target.tcl` that sets some Tcl variables that point to the Verilog sources and constraints in your design.

 Next **run** `make synth` which will synthesize `z1top.v` using Vivado.
 `make synth` calls Vivado and tells it to invoke the commands in the `fpga_labs_sp22/scripts/synth.tcl` file.

-In that file you will find Vivado TCL commands such as:
+In that file you will find Vivado Tcl commands such as:
 ```tcl
 synth_design -top ${TOP} -part ${FPGA_PART}
 write_checkpoint -force ${TOP}.dcp